RotherOSS/doc-otobo-installation/content/installation-docker.rst

 Run the OTOBO installer at http://yourIPorFQDN/otobo/installer.pl.

 .. note::
-    Please configure OTOBO inside the Installer with a new MySQL database.
+    Please configure OTOBO inside the installer with a new MySQL database.
-    As MySQL database root password please use the password you add in the *.env* file in the variable ``OTOBO_DB_ROOT_PASSWORD``.
-Please leave the hostname: db untouched.
+    As MySQL database root password please use the password you configured in the variable ``OTOBO_DB_ROOT_PASSWORD`` of your *.env* file.
+    Please leave the value ``db`` for the MySQL hostname untouched.

 **Have fun with OTOBO!**